AP demonstrated true meaning of gram swaraj: CM Jagan Mohan Reddy | Law-Order

 Most of the funds have been transferred into the bank accounts of women to empower them and make the best use of money, he added.

+In these four years, 2 lakh new MSMEs were started in the state, offering employment to 13 lakh people, he noted.

+In the heart of Vijayawada, on November 26, Constitution Day, we are going to unveil the statue of B. R. Ambedkar, he said and concluded his speech with a quote from the architect of the Indian Constitution.

-After hoisting the national flag commemorating the Independence Day, the Chief Minister delivered his address from the Indira Gandhi Municipal Stadium in the city.
+After hoisting the national flag commemorating the Independence Day at his camp office, the CM delivered his address from the Indira Gandhi Municipal Stadium in the city.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)